9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 patterns.
 ::::

-Here\'s a corrected version of this function.
+Here's a corrected version of this function.

 :::: captioned-content
 ::: caption